useblocks/sphinx-needs/docs/configuration.rst

    The created ``needs.json`` file gets stored in the ``outdir`` of the current builder.
    So if ``html`` is used as builder, the final location is e.g. ``_build/html/needs.json``.

+.. versionadded:: 1.4.0

+    Setting ``needs_reproducible_json = True`` will ensure the JSON output is reproducible, e.g. by removing timestamps from the output.

 .. _needs_build_json_per_id: